kuanrcl/mysql-migration/lab6/README.md

 LIMIT 10;
 ```

+This query will take about 13s to execute.
 Record the response time for comparison.
 Re-execute the query against MySQL HeatWave

 ```